Cynthia Longfield

 Cynthia Evelyn Longfield (16 August 1896 – 27 June 1991) was an Anglo-Irish entomologist and explorer and the first woman member of the Entomological Society.
-She was an expert on the dragonfly and an explorer.
-She was called "Madame Dragonfly" for her extensive work.
-She was passionately fond of dragonflies and her dominant area of interest was natural history.
+She was an expert on the dragonfly and was nicknamed "Madame Dragonfly".
 She travelled extensively and published The Dragonflies of the British Isles in 1937.
-She worked as a research associate at the Natural History Museum, London.
-Longfield was the expert on the dragonflies at the museum, researching particularly African species.
+She worked as a research associate at the Natural History Museum, London, and was the expert on the dragonflies there, particularly on African species.